 ASHLEY SARGEANT HAGAN

 ASHLEY SARGEANT HAGAN has the mind of Agatha Christie with the soul of Mark Twain.
-She writes mysteries with a literary twist, and sometimes something completely different!
-Originally from Lakeland, Florida, she is a long-time resident of Nashville, where she lives with her musician husband and three children.
+She writes traditional mysteries with a literary twist.
+Originally from Lakeland, Florida, she is a long-time resident of Nashville.
 She loves cats, mysteries, history, and tea, and is also a freelance editor and publishing consultant.
 When she’s not writing, you’ll find her involved with Historic Nashville and volunteering for the Land Trust for Tennessee’s Glen Leven Farm.
 She is also the current President of the Middle Tennessee Chapter of Sisters in Crime.